How to Build a Basement

 The trouble with leaks is they cannot all be repaired once water is coming through to push off a repair before the repair hardens in place.

 I am definitely slower than the experienced labour who 'smash it out', by about 20%.
-But I make that up and more by NOT having leaks, by NOT having internal drainage, by NOT finding bits don't fit later.
+But I make that up and more by NOT having leaks, by NOT having internal drainage, by NOT finding bits are slightly out of place.

 BY NOT SPENDING AS MUCH OF YOUR MONEY.